Ryan Tubridy: 2009 pay-cut refusal

 In 2008, Tubridy was the RTÉ presenter on the fourth-highest salary, having received a 50% increase in his salary from the previous year.

-Tubridy refused to take a pay-cut in early 2009 (even when colleagues such as Pat Kenny and Marian Finucane agreed to salary cuts), and he attracted criticism for this decision.
-Tubridy's decision not to take a pay-cut was criticised on social networking site Facebook.
+Tubridy initially refused to take a pay-cut in early 2009 (even when colleagues such as Pat Kenny and Marian Finucane agreed to salary cuts), and he attracted criticism for this decision.
 Later, on 9 March 2009, Tubridy announced he would take a 10 per cent pay cut, stating that his legal situation had changed in recent days.

 Reported earnings

 It was reported in December 2018 that he earned €495,000 in 2016, suggesting that his earnings had not increased from the 2015 figure, and in January 2021 that Tubridy had earned €495,000 for each of the previous three years.
 It was further reported in February 2023 that Tubridy was still RTÉ's highest earner, with the figures given at that time indicating that Tubridy had been paid €466,250 in 2020 and €440,000 in 2021.